(Board Cert. Criminal Law)

 Leslie LeGrand is a Recognized Houston DWI Lawyer

-Since then, he has become a four-time recognized Rising Star of DWI Defense Attorneys by Texas Monthly (2011-2014) and has been recognized as a Super Lawyer two years in a row by the same publication.
+Since then, he has become a four-time recognized Rising Star of DWI Defense Attorneys by Texas Monthly (2011-2014) and has been recognized Super Lawyer 2014-2017.
 He is board-certified in Criminal Law by the Texas Board of Legal Specialization and has been asked to lecture at numerous DWI seminars.
 Leslie was also recognized as one of the 10 Best in Client Satisfaction by the American Institute of DUI/DWI Attorneys (2015).
 Leslie is a member of the National College of DUI Defense, the Texas Criminal Defense Lawyers Association, and the Houston Criminal Lawyers Association.
 Leslie’s prior experience as a Harris County prosecutor makes him one of the most sought-after Houston DWI defense attorneys.

 Before joining Trichter & LeGrand, PC, as a Houston DWI lawyer Leslie LeGrand was Assistant District Attorney, Felony Prosecutor, Harris County.
 He has also served as Assistant District Attorney, Juvenile Prosecutor, 315th District Court, and Chief Misdemeanor Prosecutor in County Criminal Court as well as Misdemeanor Prosecutor, Texas.
 He has tried a wide variety of cases at both the felony and the misdemeanor levels, including murder, aggravated sexual assault, intoxication manslaughter, aggravated robbery, aggravated assault, and DWI.